Alaxe/alaxe.github.io/_papers/crater-lake.md

   - Chris Peikert
   - Daniel Sanchez
 ---
-CraterLake is the state of the art hardware accelerator for computation on encrypted data.
+CraterLake is the state of the art hardware accelerator for FHE, with speedups of 5,000× over a CPU on a broad range of FHE applications.
-It achieves speedups of XXX over a CPU and 10x over F1.
+It builds upon F1's functional units, while contributing a novel architecture that significantly reduces on- and off-chip data movement.

-I came up with the way computation is distributed across the chip (Sec ??), designed the on-chip network, and designed the KeySwitchHint generation unit.
+I came up with the way computation is distributed across the chip (Sec.
+4), designed the on-chip network (Sec.
+5.3), and designed the KeySwitch hint generator (Sec.
+5.2).